 - Help Food Banks develop efficient processes and safety processes in the collection and distribution of food.

 - Develop and implement efficient monitoring and evaluation mechanisms to ensure effective, transparent and equity-inclusive delivery to reach the most vulnerable population.

-- Promote Food Banks to emerge as community spaces addressing various issues of nutrition, health, hygiene and development.
+- Promote Food Banks to emerge as community spaces addressing various issues of nutrition, health, hygiene, food waste and development.

 - Promote decentralized, flexible and community based locally responsive strategies and models.

 - Undertake advocacy among various stakeholders to encourage greater involvement.

 Teamwork: We are committed to working collaboratively with our Board, staff, members and partners across the hunger relief network.